Moving into your new home

 You will be asked to sign a new tenancy before you move in.
 This is a legal document and you should read it carefully so you understand the conditions before you sign it.
 The most common tenancies are:

-- Assured shorthold: this is usually a yearly tenancy which is allow to roll over on a monthly basis.
+- Assured shorthold: this is usually a yearly tenancy which is allowed to roll over on a monthly basis.
 You have limited rights and cannot exchange or transfer to another property.

 - Assured: this is a life-time tenancy and can only be ended by mutual agreement or a court order.

-If you are signing a joint tenancy you both have the same rights and are equally responsible for sticking to the conditions in the tenancy.
+If you're signing a joint tenancy, you both have the same rights and are equally responsible for sticking to the conditions in the tenancy.